ai-winter/ros_motion_planning/README.md

     ros-noetic-navfn
     ```

-4. Clone this reposity.
+4. Clone the reposity.
     ```bash
-    cd <your_workspace>/
     git clone https://github.com/ai-winter/ros_motion_planning.git
     ```

 5. Compile the code.
     ```bash
     cd ros_motion_planning/
     catkin_make
-    # or
-    # catkin build
+    # or catkin build
     # you may need to install it by: sudo apt install python-catkin-tools
     ```

 6. Execute the code.
     ```bash
     cd scripts/
     ./main.sh
     ```

-    **NOTE: Changing some launch files DOES NOT work, because some of them are re-generated according to the `src/user_config/user_config.yaml` by a python script when you run `main.sh`.
-Therefore, you should change configurations in `user_config.yaml` instead of launch files.**
+    **NOTE: Modifying certain launch files does not have any effect, as they are regenerated based on the `src/user_config/user_config.yaml` by a Python script when you execute `main.sh`.
+Therefore, you should modify configurations in `user_config.yaml` instead of launch files.**

-7. Use **2D Nav Goal** to select the goal.
+7. Use **2D Nav Goal** in RViz to select the goal.

 8. Moving!

+9. You can use the other script to shutdown them rapidly.
+    ```bash
+    ./killpro.sh
+    ```

 ## 1. <span id="1">File Tree